DanteHealy/Thinking_Hats/README.md

 ### Acknowledgements
 I couldn't have made this webpage without the help and support from my mentor and code institute colleagues.
 Though there are many of people who contributed to the project I would like to mention:
 - JoWings_alumna, gbenga_mentor, Readri205, Michaelstanden, michael_ci, SamL, Ed B and Sean MC for their technical advice and feedback on peer review and
-- My professional contacts on LinkedIn like Alejandra Huamán Ordóñez plus my friends and family for testing my web site and providing their critical feedback as general users.
+- My LinkedIn friend and professional tester Alejandra Huamán Ordóñez plus my friends and family for testing my web site and providing their critical feedback as general users.

-### Content
+## Content
 ### Media
 The photos used in this site were obtained from ...
-- https://www.youtube.com/watch?v=D8JV3w4TOVw - Using PowerPoint to create videos for the webpage.
+- https://www.youtube.com/watch?v=D8JV3w4TOVw - Using PowerPoint to create custom videos for the web site.
 - https://unsplash.com/ - For images

 ### References used: